sarthtalati/v1.1-API-Documentation/source/includes/_storeCare.md

-# Store Care
+# FFC

 This contains the list of APIs required to post and fetch footfall details such as visitors count, group count, heat map details and device heartbeat.
-The host address of FFC is different from the other v 1.1 APIs.
+The host address of FFC is different from the other v 2.0 APIs.

 The following are the host addresses of different clusters: